pmnuckels/wnormals/readme.txt

 Note: Using this script on the 3dsmax teapot primitive will result in some
       artifacts, mainly at the bottom.
 This is not a problem with this script but a longstanding problem in 3dsmax.
-The 3dsmax teapot has degenerate triangles at the top and bottom pole, and thus needs some manual cleanup.
+The 3dsmax teapot has degenerate triangles at the top and bottom poles, and thus needs some manual cleanup.

 USAGE